TexARTS Triple Threat Pre-Professional Program

 - Tap – Tap is a an integral part of musical theater, but is often a much overlooked skill in dance and theater education.
 Its focus on rhythm, weight shift, and body control are invaluable tools for students as they move forward in their careers.

 Group Voice – Group Voice is complementary to private voice instruction, the curriculum rotates through important lessons such as acting the song, ensemble singing, part singing, and harmony.

 Acting – Acting is a dynamic and fun class that exposes students to different aspects of acting, scene work, and monologue work.
 Students also learn stagecraft and how to analyze performance.

 Students are encouraged to take additional, optional dance classes including Hip Hop, Contemporary, or Strength and Stretch to round-out their dance foundation.

-On Tuesdays students will meet for two hours to synthesize the skills they’ve learned in their technique classes.
+On Tuesdays students will meet for an additional hour to synthesize the skills they’ve learned in their technique classes.
 They will:

 - Learn and practice performance pieces and repertory that will be used in performances throughout the year.

 - Work on audition preparation and other skills that support performance and work in musical theater productions.